Unbabel/frontend-challenge/README.md

 - Created a general config file in order to store all common config variables that are used throughout the application
 - Adapted base folder structure to show how we could organize the project's structure if the project scales
 - Created some animations using Vue transitions for the transcription list items and for the error messages component just to showcase how transitions can be used on Vue
+- Did not create the Vue project with unit testing tools (Jest or Mocha) because I have had almost no contact with TDD in my career, so no testing was included on my project

 ## Project requirements
 - Use node version 8.9 or above (developed on node v8.9.4)